Extending your Study Permit

 To learn more about how to extend your study permit, please refer to the Citizenship and Immigration Canada (CIC) website.
 You can extend your study permit online or on paper.
 Make sure to check the processing times for each option before submitting your application.

-If you have any general questions about the process to extend your study permit, please speak with an International Student Coordinator in the International Education (IE) Office (Room A107), or contact the CIC Call Centre at 1-888-242-2100.
+If you have any general questions about the process to extend your study permit, please speak with an International Student Coordinator who is RCIC or RISIA certified in the International Education (IE) Office (Room A107), or contact the IRCC Call Centre at 1-888-242-2100.
 Please note that the IE staff are not authorized to give immigration advice and cannot complete forms on your behalf.

-Please note that it is your responsibility to know and understand the International Student Immigration Regulations.
-For more information about the Regulations, please refer to the Citizenship and Immigration Canada (CIC) website.
+It is your responsibility to know and understand the International Student Immigration Regulations.
+For more information about the Regulations, please refer to the Immigration, Refugees, and Citizenship Canada (IRCC) website.